mrkaleArduinoLib/gbj_exponential/README.md

 <a id="init"></a>
 ## init()

 #### Description
 The method initiates all internal status flags of a class instance object to default values as they are right after power up of a microcontroller.
-It cause that the next measured is not smoothed, because it is considered as starting value of a data series.
+It cause that the next measured value is not smoothed, because it is considered as starting value of a data series.

 #### Syntax
 	void init();